 As consumers' trust in online shopping increases, they feel more comfortable making purchases using their mobile devices.

-By the end of 2021, mobile devices are expected to make almost 73% of total ecommerce sales.
+By the end of 2021, mobile devices are expected to make almost 73% of total eCommerce sales.
 Besides, 30% of online shoppers are likely to abandon their carts in the middle of shopping if they find out that your website is not mobile-friendly.

 As an online seller, you should focus on improving the customer experience for mobile users.
+On a service front, do your best to respond promptly.
+If you tend to receive a high volume of inquiries, distribute the work with your teammates through a shared inbox.

 - Examine your website for mobile-friendliness using Google Mobile-Friendly Test.
 Enter your URL in the tool, and it will show if your online store is responsive.
 It also shows if there are any loading issues on your website.